Adopted December 1, 2000 and subsequently revised. Latest revision May 28, 2021.

 (g) Order of Business.
 The chair shall determine the order of business in advance of each meeting.

 (h) Public Participation.
 The meetings shall be ordered to encourage attendance by the public, where public matters are considered.
-To facilitate productive and effective meetings, any member of the public who wishes to testify at a public meeting of the commission shall make the request to the executive director at least 48 hours before the commencement of the meeting.
-Requests will be honored only if the general substance or subject area on which the individual wishes to testify concerns a public matter related to the commission's function under the Alaska Constitution and the statutes of the state.
-All requests are subject to approval by the commission chair.
+To facilitate productive and effective meetings, any member of the public who wishes to speak at a public meeting of the commission shall make the request to the executive director at least 48 hours before the commencement of the meeting.
+All new requests will be honored, but comments should concern a public matter related to the commission's function under the Alaska Constitution and the statutes of the state.
 Written public testimony will be accepted at any time, concerning any matter relating to the commission's function.
+[Amended May 28, 2021]

 (i) Electronic and Written Records.
 The executive director shall electronically record all commission meetings except for commission deliberations, prepare minutes of both public and closed sessions subject to approval of the commission, and maintain their permanent storage.
 The executive director shall preserve all documents, including tape recordings, staff notes and memoranda, transcripts of testimony before the commission, and correspondence.